oteomoura/endobot/README.md

 ## 🔄 Project Status & Roadmap

 This project is still in an **active early development stage**.
-We plan to incorporate **Retrieval-Augmented Generation (RAG) features** soon to enhance the chatbot's ability to provide accurate and context-aware responses.
+We plan to incorporate Retrieval-Augmented Generation (RAG) features and agentic behavior to enhance the chatbot's ability to provide accurate and context-aware responses.

-We use **Docker** for deployment on **Digital Ocean** servers to ensure scalability and ease of maintenance.
+We use **Docker** for deployment to ensure scalability and ease of maintenance.

 ### Feature Roadmap